Would you like to give a saliva sample?

 About the researcher

-Modupe Akinola is the Sanford C. Bernstein Associate Professor of Leadership and Ethics at Columbia Business School.
-Prior to pursuing a career...Read more.
+Modupe Akinola is an Associate Professor of Management at Columbia Business School.
+Prior to pursuing a career in academia, Professor Akinola worked in...Read more.